zjunlp/InstructCell/README.md

     print(f"{key}: {value}")
 ```

-For more detailed explanations and additional examples, please refer to the Jupyter notebook.
+For more detailed explanations and additional examples, please refer to the Jupyter notebook [demo.ipynb](https://github.com/zjunlp/InstructCell/blob/main/demo.ipynb).

 <h2 id="3">🚀 How to run</h2>